26 Irish foods you need to try in Ireland - KTVZ

 Chicken fillet roll: The ingredients might not sound particularly Irish, but this is a deli item the nation has taken to its heart.
 In convenience stores across the land you’ll find baguettes prepared on site with breaded chicken, lettuce, mayo and condiments galore.
 The morning sandwich of choice is a breakfast roll: Comedian Pat Shortt (from “The Banshees of Inisherin”) even had a No. 1 hit extolling its virtues.

-Irish salad: Before the words vinaigrette or rocket were ever heard on these shores, a salad was an evening meal consisting of sliced ham, lettuce, pickled beetroot, slices of boiled egg and fresh tomato, and perhaps some chopped scallions.
+Irish salad: Before the words vinaigrette or rocket were ever heard on these shores, a salad consisted of sliced ham, lettuce, pickled beetroot, slices of boiled egg and fresh tomato, and perhaps some chopped scallions.
 You’ll still find this protein-rich dish being served up in more traditional rural homes.

 Lasagne and coleslaw: Italians may balk at what the Irish — particularly outside major metropolises — like to serve with their stacked-layer dish of pasta and ragu.
 The hot carb-heavy dish is often accompanied by a cold side of mayo-heavy coleslaw as well as additional carbs such as chips and garlic bread.
 All we can say is: Don’t knock it till you’ve tried it.